 Definition of a Non-Exempt Employee

-A non-exempt employee is an employee who is “not exempted” from FSLA requirements.
+A non-exempt employee is an employee who is “not exempted” from FLSA requirements.
 These employees are hourly workers who earn at least the federal minimum wage and must be paid time and a half for overtime hours worked.
-The FSLA provides these regulations to protect employees who are working in the private sector.
+The FLSA provides these regulations to protect employees who are working in the private sector.

-The FSLA provides coverage for roughly 135 million employees in the United States.
+The FLSA provides coverage for roughly 135 million employees in the United States.
 It establishes federal minimum wage, overtime pay requirements, record keeping guidelines and youth employment standards.
-The FSLA's primary goal is to ensure an employee is being paid fairly by their employers for their time and effort.
+The FLSA's primary goal is to ensure an employee is being paid fairly by their employers for their time and effort.

 History of the Minimum Wage